- Enterprise Imaging: The whole is greater than the sum of the PACS. June 13, 2018

 With smartphones setting today’s standard for instant information, consumers’ expectations for data access are high.
 This, of course, includes their own healthcare data.
 Whether the data is generated inside or outside the healthcare system, consumers want to see it instantly.
-Add to this the recent demands for interoperability and connectivity coming from The Office of the National Coordinator (ONC) for HIT, as well as laws like the 21st Century Cures Act, and you have a healthcare system in which the consumer is sliding into the driver’s seat.Read More
+Add to this the recent demands for interoperability and connectivity coming from The Office of the National Coordinator (ONC) for Health Information Technology, as well as laws like the 21st Century Cures Act, and you have a healthcare system in which the consumer is sliding into the driver’s seat.Read More

 - Making workflows work.
 March 20, 2018

 One of the challenges to successful implementation of an enterprise imaging strategy is workflow design.
 As hospital systems adopt enterprise imaging, they are faced with the inherent disparate workflows associated with various legacy PACS.* While standardizing workflows can lead to efficiencies, there are circumstances in which customizing workflows by department can benefit both provider and patient.

 When workflow customization is dependent on a new software release from a PACS vendor, however, it can be a slow process.
 The key is to move the customization process from the vendor to the healthcare provider.Read More

 - Predictive Analytics in Medical Imaging February 7, 2018

 The Hospital Value-based Purchasing (VBP) Program within the Affordable Care Act (ACA) allows the Centers for Medicare and Medicaid Services (CMS) to incentivize healthcare facilities for improving the quality of care provided to Medicare beneficiaries, following clinical best practices, and enhancing patient experiences.Read More

 - Image Sharing – It’s not what you think.
 January 24, 2018